Table of Topics

-Malavath Purna could be seen as an inspirational story, a reverential epitome of “Rise against all the odds” for many.
+Malavath Purna or Malavath Poorna could be seen as an inspirational story, a reverential epitome of “Rise against all the odds” for many.
 As for a kid to achieve so much in such a tender age, of course, that would be nearly impossible to even imagine for most of us.

-Malavath Purna (also known by Malavath Poorna, or Purna Malavath) is an Indian mountaineer; born on 10th of June 2000.
 Purna hails from Pakala Village of Srikanda Mandal, Nizamabad District, Telangana.
-It was on 25th May, 2014, when at the age of 13 years and 11 months she trudged to the highest peak of Mount Everest and bagged the title of the youngest female on the planet to have reached that height.
+It was on 25th May 2014, when at the age of 13 years and 11 months she trudged to the highest peak of Mount Everest and bagged the title of the youngest female on the planet to have reached that height.
 She has also scaled 5,642 m Mt.
 Elbrus, the most astounding pinnacle in Russia and Europe on 27th July 2017 at around 10:00 hrs.

-And also from those same interviews excerpts you would find her mentioning of the day when she first saw the mount Everest, she said to her coach ,”It’s not that tall.
+And also from those same interview excerpts you would find her mentioning of the day when she first saw Mount Everest, she said to her coach, “It’s not that tall.
 We can climb it in a day.”
-That one statement tells the reaction of a 13 year old child indeed.
+That one statement tells the reaction of a 13-year-old child indeed.
 Of course, she had been through the atrocities of life in a quite strong sense of it which also at a very early age.

 An underprivileged kid, from a community where girls were forced for marriage by that age when she climbed the peak.
 She had no exposure, in a what-so-ever manner, to the reality of life and experiences.
 And when she got the taste of life indeed, in certain unplanned circumstances, she could not resist that.